piclas-framework/piclas/doc/userguide/030_features_models.md

     Part-Species2-UseVibXSec = T

 It should be noted that even if Species2 corresponds to an electron, the vibrational cross-section data will be read-in for any molecule-electron pair.

-## Modelling of Continuum Gas Flows \label{sec:continuum}

-Two methods are currently implemented to allow the simulation of gas flows in the continuum and transitional regime, where the DSMC method is computationally too expensive.
-The Fokker–Planck- and Bhatnagar-Gross-Krook-based approximation of the collision integral are compared in detail in paper to be published in Physics of Fluids.
-It is recommended to utilize a previous DSMC parameter file to ensure a complete simulation setup.
+If both species are molecular, priority will be given to the species utilizing this flag.

-### Fokker–Planck Collision Operator \label{sec:fpflow}
+## Fokker–Planck Collision Operator \label{sec:fpflow}

 The implementation of the FP-based collision operator is based on the publications by [@Gorji2014] and [@Pfeiffer2017].
+It is a method, which allows the simulation of gas flows in the continuum and transitional regime, where the DSMC method is computationally too expensive.
 The collision integral is hereby approximated by a drift and diffusion process

 $$  \left.\frac{\partial f}{\partial t}\right|_{\mathrm{coll}}\approx-\sum_{i=1}^3 {\frac{\partial }{\partial v_i}(A_i f)+\frac{1}{2}\sum_{i=1}^3 \sum_{j=1}^3\frac{\partial ^2 }{\partial v_i\partial v_j}(D_{ij}f)}, $$